realrnvr/puck/client/README.md

 # WORK TO DO:

-1. Make reusable guard components + no login, signup when user is there.
+1. Make reusable guard components + no login, signup when user is there. (done)
-2. Finish UI and general refactoring.
+2. Finish UI and general refactoring + favourite page wrapper.
 3. To add show case in home page or not?
 4. Replace all the future updates with under construction holder.
 5. Error Boundaries for you know what + 404 pages + error pages (if any).